lamps-wg/cmcbis/draft-mandel-lamps-rfc5273bis.md

 Full enrollment request messages MUST be encoded as content type "application/pkcs7-mime".
-The smime-type parameter MUST be included with a value of "CMC-Request".
+The smime-type parameter MUST be included with a value of "CMC-request".
 A file name with the ".p7m" extension MUST be specified as part of the content-type or content-disposition statement.